 THE THEODORE N. ROMANOFF PRIZE

-The Theodore N. Romanoff Prize funds one $2000 scholarship to support the study of the language or the historical texts of ancient Egypt.
+The Theodore N. Romanoff Prize funds an annual $2000 scholarship to support the study of the language or the historical texts of ancient Egypt.
 This prize is named in tribute to Theodore Romanoff who received his M.A. from The Artemis A.W. and Martha Sharp Joukowsky Institute for Archaeology and the Ancient World at Brown University.
-This grant is concurrent with an ECA or NEH award.
+This grant is available concurrent with an ECA or NEH award.

 WILLIAM P. McHUGH MEMORIAL FUND